Clarkson-Applied-Data-Science/IA626_FinalProject_PierceWarburton/README.md

 this number.
 IMDb has its API behind a paywall while Letterboxd is quite easy to access but doesn't compile its own rankings.
 However someone had uploaded a csv of data on the top 1000 IMDB user rated movies onto Kaggle (including both average user ratings and average critic ratings) and a Letterboxd user had made a list on Letterboxd of its respective 1000 highest ranked movies.
 So all I had to do was combine the two by parsing the csv file and scrapping the Letterboxd list for data.
 The last thing to note is that the way I combined these two lists is by comparing all the IMDb movies to the Letterboxd rankings, not the other way around.
 This meant that if a movie was on the Letterboxd list but not the IMDb list than I didn't try to go track down the IMDb ranking.
 I made this decision because again, the IMDb website was much harder to scape because they wanted people to buy their API.

+## The Data
+This project leveraged two dataset both centered around film data.
+The first data set was a personally compiled dataset that combined Letterboxd movie data with data scrapped from a Letterboxd list titled 'Letterboxd’s Top 1,000 Narrative Feature Films' made by user diego andaluz (https://letterboxd.com/thediegoandaluz/list/letterboxds-top-1000-narrative-feature-films).
+The other dataset was a csv file uploaded three years ago on Kaggle by user Omar Hany (https://www.kaggle.com/datasets/omarhanyy/imdb-top-1000/) which compiled the Top 1000 films as ranked by average IMDb user rating.

+#### My Letterboxd Dataset
+The data here is stored in a dictionary with the following structure.
+Note that the primary key is a particularly formatted version of the movie's name.

 ## My Process
 In this repository are three python files: FinalProject_MainCode, Visualizations, and Letterboxd Functions.
 I will describe each in turn here.
 Note that only Visualizations.py requires any extra packages to be installed (pandas and matplotlib).
 This file only creates the images I will attach further below and is not necesary to run again except for validation of the images.
 #### Final Project_MainCode.py